The Buddha — known as “the awakened one” — was an ancient sage from Eastern India who is considered to be the primary figure in Buddhism.

 This universal connection is the essence of compassion.
 The human response of empathy, according to Buddhist philosophy, indicates that our personal experience of being individually separate beings is only an illusion.

 Understanding Buddhist Compassion Meditation

-As one of the most influential practices grounded in Buddhist tradition, compassion meditation may also be one of the most essential tools for the human being.
+As one of the most influential practices grounded in the Buddhist tradition, compassion meditation may also be one of the essential tools for the human being.
 Aside from providing a beautiful story and a fascinating way to practice meditation, if you look closely, Buddhist compassion meditation is also a powerful gateway to personal freedom by providing a perfect entry into a state of inner peace.

 One key thing that we all share is our quest for happiness.
-But this concept means different things for different people and can easily become distorted due to external factors.
+But this concept means different things to different people and can easily become distorted due to external factors.
 We can easily get caught up looking outside of ourselves, seeking what may seem pleasurable in the moment; but true happiness is not the same thing as gratification.

 It is only when we learn to become comfortable with the moment – whatever form it may take – that we are able to find lasting inner peace and content.
 True happiness is experienced when we are able to find our own grounding where joy is not dictated by external factors but by our connection and love for the moment that is currently being occupied.